luftreich/blog_source/source/_posts/2012-03-11-os161-fork-system-call.markdown

 So we need to disable interrupts before `thread_fork` using `splhigh`, and restore the old interrupt level using `splx` after parent thread is done.

+__Update__: Disable interrupt does not necessarily stop child from running.
+If you adopt this approach, you need to use some synchronization primitives to coordinate between parent and child.

+Or better, you can modify `thread_fork`, copy whatever you need to copy (e.g., file table) before `thread_make_runnable`.
+Thus you won't have synchronization issue.

 [unix_fork]: http://linux.die.net/man/2/fork
 [fork_wiki]: http://en.wikipedia.org/wiki/Fork_(operating_system)